Axel Wittke

-Axel Wittke (born 25 March 1960) is a former footballer who played as a right midfielder in the DDR-Oberliga and the 2.
+Axel Wittke (born 25 March 1960) is a German former footballer who played as a right midfielder in the DDR-Oberliga and the 2.
 Bundesliga.
 In 1983, he won the FDGB-Pokal, the East German cup with 1.
 FC Magdeburg.
 He played for his country at youth level and was part of the Olympic Games squad that failed to qualify for the 1988 Summer Olympics.

 Playing career

 1. FC Magdeburg

 Wittke began his playing career at BSG Aufbau Börde Magdeburg, but already joined 1.
 FC Magdeburg's youth department in 1968, at age 8.
 Here he went through all youth teams, and won four call-ups for East Germany's youth national team.
 In 1978 Wittke was part of 1.
 FC Magdeburg's Oberliga squad for the first time and debuted in a cup match against BSG Stahl Thale on 14 October 1978.
 After that, however, he had to wait 16 more months for his first Oberliga appearance.
 During this time he continued to play in the youth team.
 On day 14 of the 1979–80 season he replaced unavailable teammate Klaus Decker as right midfielder in a match against BSG Wismut Aue on 23 February 1980.
 Wittke finished the season with ten appearances, making his breakthrough in the 1982–83 season when he played in 20 of 26 Oberliga matches.
 By then he had played in three matches in East Germany's Under 21/23 national team.
 On 4 June 1983, Wittke celebrated his biggest success as a footballer when he won the FDGB-Pokal, scoring the second goal in Magdeburg's 4–0 victory over FC Karl-Marx-Stadt.
 In the 1984–85 season Wittke played in 23 matches, a personal record for season appearances.
 In 1987, he took part in three qualifying matches for the 1988 Summer Olympics.
 When he left 1.
 FC Magdeburg in 1988, he had played in 149 Oberliga matches, 21 FDGB-Pokal matches and 4 European Cup matches for the club.